MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 [Avalanche](https://www.avax.network/) is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
 Avalanche is the first decentralized smart contracts platform built for the scale of global finance, with near-instant transaction finality.
 Avalanche is a blockchain that promises to combine scaling capabilities and quick confirmation times through its Avalanche Consensus Protocol.
 It can process 4,500 TPS (transactions per second).
 For Ethereum, that number is 14 TPS.

 Blockchains have traditionally been referred to as being slow and unscalable.
-Avalanche embraces an innovative approach to concensus that solve these problems without compromising on security.
+Avalanche embraces an innovative approach to consensus that solve these problems without compromising on security.

 Avalanche is a high-performance, scalable, customizable, and secure blockchain platform.
 It targets three 15 broad use cases: